coltonbh/qcop/README.md

     keywords={"purify": "no", "restricted": False},
 )

-# Run the calculation; will return either a SinglePointOutput or a ProgramFailure
+# Run the calculation; will return a ProgramOutput objects
-output = compute("terachem", prog_input, collect_files=True, raise_exc=False)
+po = compute("terachem", prog_input, collect_files=True, raise_exc=False)
-if not output.success:
+if not po.success:
     # External QQ program failed in some way
-    output.input_data # Input data used by the QC program output.success # Will be False
+    po.input_data # Input data used by the QC program po.success # Will be False
-    output.results # Any half-computed results before the failure output.traceback # Stack trace from the calculation output.ptraceback # Shortcut to print out the traceback in human readable format output.stdout # Stdout log from the calculation
+    po.results # Any half-computed results before the failure po.traceback # Stack trace from the calculation po.ptraceback # Shortcut to print out the traceback in human readable format po.stdout # Stdout log from the calculation

 else:
     # Calculation succeeded
-    output.input_data # Input data used by the QC program output.success # Will be True
+    po.input_data # Input data used by the QC program po.success # Will be True
-    output.results # All structured results from the calculation output.stdout # Stdout log from the calculation output.pstdout # Shortcut to print out the stdout in human readable format output.files # Any files returned by the calculation output.provenance # Provenance information about the calculation output.extras # Any extra information not in the schema
+    po.results # All structured results from the calculation po.stdout # Stdout log from the calculation po.pstdout # Shortcut to print out the stdout in human readable format po.files # Any files returned by the calculation po.provenance # Provenance information about the calculation po.extras # Any extra information not in the schema

 ```